 “We are pleased M Physicians continues to partner with our firm and are eager to play our role in this collaborative approach, which will benefit our client, but more importantly, will benefit our community,” said Angela M. Nelson, Medical Malpractice Partner at Gislason & Hunter.

-Badrinath Konety, M.D., MBA, CEO of M Physicians, agrees.
-“We believe this approach benefits everyone,” said Dr. Konety.
-“Our physicians can feel secure that we will defend good medicine, and patients can feel secure that they will receive open, honest communication at all stages of their care.
-If there is an adverse event, we will take proactive steps and most importantly, continually advance clinical improvements.”
+M Physicians believes this approach benefits everyone..
+Physicians can feel secure that the practice will defend good medicine, and patients can feel secure that they will receive open, honest communication at all stages of their care.
+If there is an adverse event, M Physcians will take proactive steps and most importantly, continually advance clinical improvements.